Ambrose23456/Ambrose23456/README.md

 - 🔭 I’m currently open to suitable opportunities in front end and/or back end web development.
 ----
+- 📫 Feel free to connect over <mailto:onyemakonorambrose@gmail.com> :email:
+---
-- ⚡ Fun fact: When I am not writing code, I like to write creatively and play guitar(maybe someday I might publish a best seller or be the rockstar I sometimes imagine in my head...haha)
+- ⚡ Fun fact: When I am not writing code, I like to write creatively and play guitar :guitar:(maybe someday I might publish a best seller or be the rockstar I sometimes imagine in my head...haha)